It is stipulated that schools must use the funding to make additional and sustainable improvements to the quality of PE and sport they offer.

 make improvements now that will benefit pupils joining the school in future years

-This year we decided to continue to employ a Sports Enrichment Coordinator (SEC) to lead, organise and run activities in order to develop and add to the range of sporting activities that we already offer.
+This year we decided to buy in external coaching to help lead, organise and run activities in order to develop and add to the range of sporting activities that we already offer.
 These small group taster sessions afford children the opportunity to experience sports that would otherwise not be offered as part of our curriculum entitlement.

 We have also maintained our commitment to developing swimming as a key life skill by using the PE grant to expand our swimming offering beyond Year 4 so that all children in school have opportunity to develop their swimming skills each year.